 Professor Michael Batty

-Michael is an Emeritus Professor of Planning at The Bartlett School of Planning at University College London and he is the Chair of the Centre for Advanced Spatial Analysis.
-You can listen to our conversation with Michael in Episode 1 of The DNA of Cities podcast.
+Michael is an Emeritus Professor of Planning at The Bartlett School of Planning at University College London and he is the Chair of the Centre for Advanced Spatial Analysis (CASA).
+You can listen to our conversation with Michael in our Introduction and Conclusion episodes.

 Photo credit: Ronni Kurtz via Unsplash.